lgreco/comp271s24/Assignments/Assignment_06/README.md

 ![Alt text](images/bi.png)

-Notice that in the unidirectional objects above, each station has still two points -- the ones that are `null` are omitted.
+Notice that in the two unidirectional objects above, each station has still two pointers -- the ones that are `null` are omitted.
 For example, in the unidirectional route from Howard to 95th, each station has a `prev` pointer; because they are all `null` they are ommitted from the picture, for simplicity.